-Mr. Wang, aged 44, had been appointed as non-executive Director with effect from 9 August 2017.
-Since 14 February 2017, Mr. Wang has been a director of Guangzhou Mayer.
-Mr. Wang had served in the navy of the PRC; thereafter, Mr. Wang has worked in various corporations in the sectors of logistics, trading and investment in China, accumulating more than twenty years extensive working experience in corporate administration and finance management with a powerful friend-sourcing network.
+Since 14 February 2017, Mr. Wang has been a director of Guangzhou Mayer Corporation Limited, a subsidiary company of the Company.
+Mr. Wang had served in the navy of the People's Republic of China; thereafter, Mr. Wang has worked in various corporations in the sectors of logistics, trading and investment in China, accumulating more than twenty years extensive working experience in corporate administration and finance management with a powerful friend-sourcing network.